 You can certainly use a shovel to edge, but it’s tough, time-consuming work.
 A gas-powered or electric edger or bed redefiner has an angled blade to dig a trench around tree areas and quickly power through the job.

 Special Problems: Rocks in Lawn?

 Here in New Hampshire, we get a lot of sand, salt, and gravel pushed onto our lawns from snow removal.
 It’s very difficult to get out with a rake alone!
-If you have a similar problem, look into a rock sweeper or “paddle” sweeper, which is fantastic for getting into grass and scooping out small rocks or sand without harming the grass itself.
-Move acorns, walnuts, rocks, mulch, and pine cones from lawn to driveway or sidewalk for easy pickup, all without hurting the lawn.
+If you have a similar problem, look into a rock sweeper or “paddle” sweeper, which is fantastic for getting into the grass and scooping out small rocks or sand without harming the grass itself.
+Move acorns, walnuts, rocks, mulch, and pine cones from the lawn to the driveway or sidewalk for easy pickup, all without hurting the lawn.
 The paddle is pricey, so you may also want to rent from your home improvement store to try it out.

 It’s hard to imagine how this type of tool works so below is a quick video (from a retailer).

 With the five spring lawn care tips above, you’re all set for a great start to the season!